ffund/tcp-ip-essentials/lab2/2-8-icmp-ping.md

 In this experiment, we will explore the transport layer requirement for communication between two hosts in the *same network segment*: the destination host must have an application listening for incoming communication on the IP address and transport layer port to which the traffic is sent.

+We'll also see that when you send a UDP packet and there is *not* an application listening for incoming communication on that IP address and transport layer port, you'll get an ICMP port unreachable message.

 ### Exercise 9 - port unreachable